KillahPotatoes/KP-Liberation/README.md

 * Added: Statistic values for destroyed civilian buildings and vehicles
 * Added: Statistic values for total and friendly resistance kills.
 * Added: Statistic values for spent/produced resources.
+* Added: Statistics will be posted additionally in the server log after winning the campaign.
 * Added: Encore Anti Air static to sensible presets.
 * Removed: Vanilla player score saving.
 * Tweaked: Changed default recycle building from carservice building to tanks repair depot building.